ABOUT ZOOM

 Configure the Audio Page:

-Select “Suppress Background Noise” to Low.
-(The algorithm Zoom is using for this function is not good enough and this can be solved in post-production if needed anyway).
+- Select “Suppress Background Noise” to Low.
+(The algorithm Zoom is using for this function is not good enough, and this can be solved in post-production if needed.)

-Adjust the “Input Volume” while speaking in the microphone naturally.
-Make sure the audio stays in green most of the time and it never reaches the 3rd, 2nd, 1st box on the right.
+- Adjust the “Input Volume” while speaking in the microphone naturally.
+Make sure the audio stays in green most of the time, and it never reaches the 3rd, 2nd, or 1st box on the right.

 Configure the Recording Page: